 - Before installing the unit, make sure you read all the "Safety precautions".
-This equipment does not comply with the relevant technical standard for the limitation of flicker and this may cause adverse effects on other - for the limitation of flicker and this may cause adverse effects on other electrical appliances.
+This equipment does not comply with the relevant technical standard for the limitation of flicker and this may cause adverse effects on other electrical appliances.
 Please provide an exclusive circuit for the air conditioner and ensure, the max. impedance in this manual.
 Do not connect other appliances to this circuit. - Please report to or take consent by the supply authority before connection to the system.